 Several signs indicate you’re looking at raw leads rather than qualified prospects.
 Spot these signs and you’ll know exactly what to do next:

-- Minimal contact information: The lead provides only name, email, or phone number without additional context about their role, company, or specific needs
+- Minimal contact information: the lead provides only name, email, or phone number without additional context about their role, company, or specific needs.

-- Unknown company details: No insight into company size, industry vertical, annual revenue, or organizational structure that would indicate fit with your ideal customer profile
+- Unknown company details: no insight into company size, industry vertical, annual revenue, or organizational structure that would indicate fit with your ideal customer profile.

-- Unclear intent signals: Basic form fills or generic inquiries without specific product interest, use case mention, or indication of buying timeline
+- Unclear intent signals: basic form fills or generic inquiries without specific product interest, use case mention, or indication of buying timeline.

-- No engagement history: First-time interaction with your brand, with no previous content downloads, email opens, or website visits to indicate genuine interest level
+- No engagement history: first-time interaction with your brand, with no previous content downloads, email opens, or website visits to indicate genuine interest level.

-Where high-converting raw leads come from
+Where do high-converting raw leads come from?

 Not all raw leads are created equal.
 Some sources consistently produce prospects with higher conversion potential and shorter sales cycles.
-Know which channels work best, and you’ll stop wasting time and money on the wrong ones.
+Recognize which channels work best, and you’ll stop wasting time and money on the wrong ones.

 Digital lead sources